DanielRobayo12/rosHandIA/README.md

 >### Preparate the enviroment.
 Fist we need create a virtual envieroment in python to use te libraries openCV and mediapipe
+- Open a terminal an write

+        apt install python3.12-venv

 - Write in a terminal to create the **VE**

-      python -m venv handIA2
+      sudo python -m venv handIA

-The name "handIA2" its free
+The name "handIA" its free
-- To activate the Virtual enviroment drite
+- To activate the Virtual enviroment write

       souurce hadIA/bin/activate
 we can see out terminal like this